We (the Office of Public Works) offer regular guided tours of key historic sites within and near the Phoenix Park.

 Now the residence of the President of Ireland, Áras an Uachtaráin started as a modest brick house for the Phoenix Park Chief Ranger in 1751.
 It was subsequently acquired as an ‘occasional residence’ for the Lords-Lieutenant and gradually evolved to a large mansion.
 After Ireland gained independence, it was occupied by three Governors-General between 1922 and 1937, prior to the first president Dr Douglas Hyde taking up residence there.

-Áras an Uachtaráin is open for tours on Saturdays only, from 21st January until 25th November 2023.
+Áras an Uachtaráin is open for tours on Saturdays only, from mid-January until end of November each year.

-Free admission tickets are issued from the Phoenix Park Visitor Centre on Saturday mornings from 9.30am, on a first come, first served basis.
+Free admission tickets are issued from the Phoenix Park Visitor Centre on Saturday mornings only from 9.30am, on a first come, first served basis.
 Visitors are advised to arrive early to avoid disappointment.
 Group and/or advance booking is not possible.
+Each guided tour lasts an hour and fifteen minutes.
+Tour times are as follows: 10am, 11.15am, 12.30pm, 1.45pm and 3pm.

 Free transport by bus is provided.
 The tours are fully wheelchair-accessible.